Under a purple ethereal light, a figure cloaked in black sheer fabric floats across stage and slinks around a folding chair.

 “Coming back, I feel like I went out in the world, discovered a little gem, and then I’m kind of bringing it home and saying, ‘Here, look at this, look at this for a little while,’ and people seem to really enjoy that.”

 The group travels with more than 300 pounds of luggage, costumes and props.

-Most are custom sewn by Harper’s husband, Paris Original.
+Most are custom sewn by The Luminous Pariah’s husband, Paris Original.

 Since forming their collective in 2010, they’ve held residencies in London and Australia, garnered 5 million YouTube hits and performed in more than 50 countries.